-The Company makes contribution towards provident fund and superannuation fund to a defined contribution retirement plan for qualifying employees.
-The Provident fund plan is operated by statutory authorities.
-Under the said scheme the company is required to contribute a specific percentage of pay roll costs in respect of eligible employees to the retirement benefit scheme to fund the benefits.
+The Company makes contribution towards provident fund to a defined contribution retirement plan for qualifying employees and towards gratuity in respect of employees at Tea Estates in Assam who are covered under "Assam Gratuity Fund Scheme" notified under "The Assam Gratuity Act, 1992".
+The Provident fund plan and gratuity plan is operated by statutory authorities.
+Under the said plans the company is required to contribute a specific percentage of pay roll costs in respect of eligible employees to the retirement benefit scheme to fund the benefits.(Also Refer Note No.69)